 Just choose the desired one in accordance with your actual demands, and then update the driver by following instructions.
 Tip: if you choose the second one, please download the correct driver to your computer in advance.

 Once a correct storage controller driver is loaded or updated, you can try installing or reinstalling Windows again.
 But if this method also failed to make the hard disk detected, cleaning hard disk is highly recommended, because this solution has been proved to be useful for lots of users.

-If you have backed up important files by following instructions in How to Clone Hard Disk, now you can delete partitions using Diskpart without worrying about data loss.
+If you have backed up important files by following instructions in How to Backup Data part, now you can use either MiniTool Partition Wizard or Diskpart to clean disk without worrying about data loss.

 In the Install now interface, please tap on "Shift + F10" combination keys to call out Command Prompt, then type Diskpart, and next select the target hard disk to clean.
 Here we choose to clean Disk 2 by typing the following commands (each type ends with pressing on Enter key):

 Select disk 2